Skip to content

 • Person-in-Charge (PIC) Certification (Formerly “Level One”): Required for someone on duty each shift at most food establishments, including Risk Level I–IV facilities, unless a manager is certified.
 FoodSafePal’s Ohio PIC training covers basic food safety (handwashing, temperature control, cleaning).
 Learn more about FoodSafePal’s Ohio-approved Person-in-Charge Certification.

 • Manager Certification (Formerly “Level Two”): Required for at least one person at every Risk Level III and IV facility, such as restaurants, schools, hospitals, and caterers.
 This course goes deeper into food protection and staff training.
-To earn it, you must complete an Ohio Department of Health–approved course, like FoodSafePal’s, and pass a separate ANSI-accredited exam.
+To earn it, you must complete an Ohio Department of Health–approved course, like FoodSafePal’s, and pass an ANAB-CFP accredited exam, which FoodSafePal also offers.

 Yes.
 In Ohio, at least one person at every Risk Level III and IV food establishment must hold an Ohio Department of Health–approved Manager Certification in Food Protection (formerly Level Two).
 This requirement applies to operations such as full-service restaurants, schools, hospitals, caterers, and any facility that prepares, cools, reheats, or serves food to high-risk populations.